 It’s home improvement season, which means you’re probably dreaming of enhancements to make your space more livable and to enhance property value.
 Adding a bathroom is a great way to do both, but for many people, concrete poses a potential problem.

 Want to add a bathroom to your garage?
-How about adding a powder room in the basement?
 A bathroom addition means you need proper plumbing, and often in these types of spaces, none exists.
 You simply have a cold concrete slab and a bit of a dilemma: Do you give up on your bathroom dreams or cut through the concrete to put in the conventional below-floor drainage and piping necessary for a bathroom?

 Cutting through concrete is not something to be taken lightly.
 Before you hire a contractor or rent a jackhammer and concrete saw, remember these red flags.